Restaurant Used Oil Collection

 What should I do if my hauler misses a scheduled pickup

 Contact the hauler immediately and document the missed pickup date.
 If the container is nearing capacity, do not transfer oil to an unapproved container or dispose of it elsewhere — that creates a separate violation.
-Boh can coordinate a backup pickup and flag the manifest gap so your 3-year record stays clean.
+Boh can coordinate a backup pickup and flag the manifest gap so your per-load record stays clean.

 Does used oil collection connect to my hood cleaning schedule